 The ARPT is calculated by reference to the value of the property at 1 April 2012, therefore, a valuation will be needed on 1 April 2012 to establish which charging band applies to the property and properties will need to be valued every 5 years beginning on 1 April 2012.
 Where a property qualifies for relief from the ARPT the charge will be pro-rated.

-Property holding structures involving Non Natural Persons will need to be reviewed in order to assess the impact of the new measures and consider whether the dismantling of such structures would be appropriate.
+Property holding structures involving Non-Natural Persons will need to be reviewed in order to assess the impact of the new measures and consider whether the dismantling of such structures would be appropriate.

-It may not necessarily be the best approach to collapse such structures and consideration will need to be made for the reasons the structure was established in the first instance, for example protection from inheritance tax or privacy.
+It may not necessarily be the best approach to collapse such structures and consideration will need to be made for the reasons the structure was established in the first instance, for example, protection from inheritance tax or privacy.
 Therefore each case will need to be approached based on its own facts.

-Many of the key changes above are welcome and opportunity to preserve the scope for planning involving direct trust ownership remains in appropriate circumstances.
+Many of the key changes above are welcome and the opportunity to preserve the scope for planning involving direct trust ownership remains in appropriate circumstances.